chazzka/clanekforest/clanek.md

 The goal of the evaluation is to get the novelty value of a datapoint.
 The evaluation phasis starts with a constructed tree and recursively moves to the leaf so that:
 1. The datapoint is traversed down the tree.
-2. If the datapoint fits into the right observable space of a
+2. The datapoint traverses to the left or right tree depending on the  observable space of a vertex

 - jak se získá jedna hodnota